Contd. is short for continued, and it’s used in a screenplay to separate sections of the script.

 When To Use ‘More’ And ‘Cont’d’ In Your Screenplays

 You see them all the time.
-When you’re writing a screenplay and you need to describe an action or a speech that goes on for a while, you have to use one of these two words to denote that it’s going to be continued on the next page.
+When you’re writing a screenplay and need to describe an action or a speech that goes on for a while, you have to use one of these two words to denote that it will be continued on the next page.

 How Do You Use Contd In Screenwriting?